Welcome to our Chaplaincy!

 The Cross of Nails is a very powerful and inspirational Symbol worldwide of reconciliation and peace.
 After the Second World War, Crosses of Nails were presented to Kiel, Dresden and Berlin, cities shattered by Allied bombing: Out of the ashes grew a trust and partnership between Coventry and the German cities.

 There are now 160 of Cross of Nails Centres around the world, all working for peace and reconciliation within their own communities and countries.
 Lagan College is one of only four such centres in Northern Ireland and the only school.
-We take great pride in our membership of this organization.
-As a pupil at the school you are a member too.
+We take great pride in our membership of this organisation.
+As a pupil at the school, you are a member too.
 The words ‘Father Forgive’ have been made into a prayer that every member of the Community of the Cross of Nails has on display.
 Beside the Chaplaincy you will see our own Cross of Nails and the words of the prayer.

 Our Chaplaincy is based at the heart of our integrated school campus which symbolises its importance.
 We are fortunate to be able to offer a number of spaces to gather including a group room, small meeting rooms and a beautiful quiet, prayer and reflection space that we call the Croi.
+Our Chaplaincy is a very special place with a window looking out to the beautiful Castlereagh Hills.

 We commend the craftsmanship of Mr George Walsh and the design vision of Mrs Gillian Cooke, who made the stained glass windows a reality, alongside our own Year 8 students.